jbee/jbee.github.io/purejin/index.md

 Robot robot = injector.resolve(dependency(Robot.class));
 ```
 (or any other instance for that matter)

-## What about maven?
-Maven is part of the complexity problem.
-If you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations yadda yadda yadda.

-Take it as a hint.
-Maybe you feel that something isn't right?
-Then open your mind to the possibility that maven is one of those things and you'll understand, eventually.

 ## How to learn it
 The [tests](https://github.com/jbee/purejin/tree/master/test.integration/test/java/test/integration/bind) for the binding API illustrate what can be done and how to do it.